Manu, the Boy Who Loved Birds

 - About the Book

-Caren Loebel-Fried is an award-winning author and artist from Volcano, Hawai‘i.
-Plants, birds, conservation, and the natural world are the foundations for her work.
-Caren has created seven storybooks to date, including Hawaiian Legends of the Guardian Spirits and Hawaiian Legends of Dreams, all made with the ancient art of block printing, taught to her by her mother.
-Caren’s books have been recipients of the American Folklore Society’s Aesop Prize for Children’s Folklore and the Hawai‘i Book Publishers Association’s Ka Palapala Po‘okela Awards.
+- Caren Loebel-Fried is an award-winning author and artist from Volcano, Hawai‘i.
+She has written and illustrated several previous storybooks, including Hawaiian Legends of the Guardian Spirits, A Perfect Day for an Albatross, and Legend of the Gourd, all of which showcase the ancient art of block printing.
+Her books have won the American Folklore Society’s Aesop Prize for children’s folklore and the Hawai‘i Book Publishers Association’s Ka Palapala Po‘okela awards for excellence.